2010 World Rally Championship: Calendar

-The 2010 championship was contested over thirteen rounds in Europe, North America, the Middle East, South America, Asia and Oceania.
+The 2010 championship was contested over thirteen rounds in Europe, the Middle East, the Americas, Asia and Oceania.

 The 2010 season included thirteen rallies, which was one more than 2009.
 Australia, Argentina, Cyprus, Ireland, Norway, Poland, Italy and Greece were dropped from the calendar for the 2010 season, while Sweden, Mexico, Jordan, Turkey, Germany, New Zealand, France and Japan returned.
 Bulgaria was part of the calendar for the first time.

 The nine events also part of the Production World Rally Championship were Sweden, Mexico, Jordan, New Zealand, Finland, Germany, Japan, France and Great Britain.
 The six rallies also on the Junior World Rally Championship were Turkey, Portugal, Bulgaria, Germany, France and Spain.
 The ten rallies on the new Super 2000 World Rally Championship (for S2000 driver) and WRC Cup (for S2000 teams) were Sweden, Mexico, Jordan, New Zealand, Portugal, Finland, Germany, Japan, France and Great Britain.

 The finalised calendar was published by the FIA on 11 December 2009, following earlier proposed calendars issued in September and October 2009.